xplodedthemes/xt-blocks/README.md

   * Date Time Picker
 * Layout
   * Repeater
-* Custom Controls <a href="https://lazyblocks.com/documentation/examples/create-custom-control/?utm_source=wporg&utm_medium=link&utm_campaign=docs" target="_blank">[read our extended documentation](https://lazyblocks.com/documentation/examples/create-custom-control/)</a>
+* Custom Controls <a href="https://xtblocks.com/documentation/examples/create-custom-control/?utm_source=wporg&utm_medium=link&utm_campaign=docs" target="_blank">[read our extended documentation](https://xtblocks.com/documentation/examples/create-custom-control/)</a>

 ### 🛠 Built For Developers

-Lazy Blocks built by developers, for developers and gives you unlimited freedom to create custom blocks.
+XT Blocks built by developers, for developers and gives you unlimited freedom to create custom blocks.
 Furthermore, there are PHP filters and actions to customize every part of your custom blocks from the backend.
 Possibility to use PHP and theme templates system.

-Every UI part should be intuitive for simple custom blocks, but if you want to create something more complex, you may be required to <a href="https://lazyblocks.com/documentation/getting-started/?utm_source=wporg&utm_medium=link&utm_campaign=docs" target="_blank">read our extended documentation</a>.
+Every UI part should be intuitive for simple custom blocks, but if you want to create something more complex, you may be required to <a href="https://xtblocks.com/documentation/getting-started/?utm_source=wporg&utm_medium=link&utm_campaign=docs" target="_blank">read our extended documentation</a>.

 ## Installation

 ### Automatic installation

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.
-To do an automatic install of Lazy Blocks, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
+To do an automatic install of XT Blocks, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.

-In the search field type “Lazy Blocks” and click Search Plugins.
+In the search field type “XT Blocks” and click Search Plugins.
 Once you’ve found our plugin you can view details about it such as the point release, rating and description.
 Most importantly of course, you can install it by simply clicking “Install Now”.

 ### Manual installation

-The manual installation method involves downloading our Lazy Blocks plugin and uploading it to your webserver via your favourite FTP application.
+The manual installation method involves downloading our XT Blocks plugin and uploading it to your webserver via your favourite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ## Screenshots